 Train: The stations in order are Central, Town Hall, Martin Place, Kings Cross, Edgecliff and Bondi Junction.
 The train ride takes 11 minutes from Town Hall to Bondi Junction.
 Then change into a 380, 381, 382 or 333 bus for a 15 minute ride to the beach.

 Bus: Catch any bus marked 380 or 333 but make sure it's marked Circular Quay not Bondi Junction.
 The trip to Circular Quay takes 45 minutes on the 380 bus, and about six minutes less on the 333.
 All 381 and 382 buses terminate at Bondi Junction.

 Bus fares are calculated according to the number of sections you travel.
-It's not a single price system or tickets for a given period of time and it's a bit complex for tourists but briefly from Bondi Beach it's $2.20 to Bondi Junction (it's called 1 or 2 sections), $3.60 for Paddington and Darlinghurst (3 to 5 Sections) and $4.60 right down to Circular Quay.
-However all the locals buy multi-trip tickets because there is a discount of about 20% and you save heaps of time by buying in bulk.
+It's not a single price system, and it's a bit complex for tourists but briefly from Bondi Beach it's $2.10 to Bondi Junction (it's called 1 or 2 sections), $3.50 for Paddington and Darlinghurst (3 to 5 Sections) and $4.50 right down to Circular Quay.

 The difference between the bus numbers 380, 381 and 382 is quite small.
 The 381 bus makes a slight detour to the south off Bondi Road via Denham and Fletcher Streets just up from the beach.
 The 381 then terminates at Bondi Junction station and does not go to the city.
 The 380 and the 382 stay on Bondi Road thus saving about two minutes.
 The 382 is like a 380 but always terminates at Bondi Junction like a 381.